lgrz/jing/doc/jing.md

 action `suck` we've specified that it takes 1 argument, the room in which the suck action is performed.

-A relational fluent can be considered a variable that changes depending on the current state of the world, for example as the vacuum agent moves between rooms the `location` fluent will change to reflect the agent's current location.
+A functional fluent can be considered a variable that changes depending on the current state of the world, for example as the vacuum agent moves between rooms the `location` fluent will change to reflect the agent's current location.
-Relational fluents can be seen as taking on a range of values (i.e. they are continuous).
+Functional fluents can be seen as taking on a range of values.

-Functional fluents are similar to relational fluents, however they can only be either true or false.
+Relational fluents are similar to functional fluents, however they can only be either true or false.

 The `prolog` declaration provides a way to 'import' Prolog predicates that can